-Invasive species and pathogens pressure on Fraser Island
+Invasive species and pathogens pressure on Fraser Island (K'gari)

-This threat is considered low.
+This threat is currently considered ‘low’.